SSWConsulting/SSW.Rules.Content/rules/do-you-use-the-correct-input-type/rule.md

 ```

 ::: bad
-Figure: Bad Example – This field is using a text type and shows a standard keyboard on mobile
+Figure: Bad example – This field is using a text type and shows a standard keyboard on mobile
 :::